liutianlin0121/liutianlin0121.github.io/about.md

   <!-- More icons as needed -->
 </div>

+Hi there! 👋 I’m Tianlin.

 I’m currently a Research Scientist at Google DeepMind, Paris.
 I obtained my PhD with [Prof. Ivan Dokmanić](https://dmi.unibas.ch/de/personen/ivan-dokmanic/) at the University of Basel in Switzerland.
 I received BSc (2016) and MSc (2019) both from Jacobs University Bremen.
 During my time there, I completed my master's thesis under the guidance of [Prof. Herbert Jaeger](https://www.ai.rug.nl/minds/).

 I welcome your feedback, which you can give anonymously [here](https://www.admonymous.co/tianlinliu0121).